NSEL case: Court quashes allegations against MCX

-A Metropolitan Court quashed allegations of a 900 Cr case at MCX.
+A Metropolitan Court quashed allegations of a ₹900 Cr case at MCX.
 This is the latest update in response to an earlier FIR filed by Mumbai Police raising questions of insider trading at MCX.
 The court in its findings cited an audit report conducted by PWC, ruling that it was based on hearsay and dismissed the protest petition.
 It however accepted the C-summary report filed by the investigating officer.

 Charge sheets by agencies in NSEL case

 The CBI has filed a chargesheet against FTIL, Jignesh Shah, NSEL and various shell companies in NSEL case matter.
 The EOW of Mumbai police has also filed chargesheet against Jignesh Shah which lists out how he cooked the books of NSEL.
-On Dec 27, 2018, the EOW-Mumbai filed a supplementary charge-sheet against 63 entities including top brokers for the first time.
+On 27 December 2018, the EOW-Mumbai filed a supplementary charge-sheet against 63 entities including top brokers for the first time.

-Bombay High Court Declares MPID Act not applicable
+Supreme Court Declares MPID Act applicable

-Under the MPID Act, NSEL officials and 24 defaulters were booked by the Economic Offences Wing of Mumbai police.
+Under the MPID Act, NSEL officials and 24 defaulters were booked by the EOW of Mumbai police.
 The EOW had invoked the MPID Act mainly to recover the money of traders that was lost by attaching the promoter assets.
 In August 2019, the Bombay High Court held that NSEL is not a financial institution.
 Hence, under the MPID Act, all notifications for attachment of the company's assets including bank accounts and properties stand quashed.